 In the list of the ten most censored countries, organized by the Committee to Protect Journalists, there is also space for Saudi Arabia, Ethiopia, Azerbaijan, Vietnam, Iran, China, Myanmar, and Cuba.

 The Philippines may not have its name branded in this dishonorable list, but the threats and attacks to the media by the country’s President, Rodrigo Duterte, are no least dishonorable.
 During the twenty-two months of his administration, nine journalists were killed, and dozens have faced intimidation, threats, and harassment, making the Philippines the deadliest country for journalists in Asia.

-In Africa, Syria takes the lead.
-Since the Arab Spring Revolution, in 2011, over one hundred journalists have been murdered or killed in crossfire and dangerous assignments.
+In Syria, since the Arab Spring Revolution in 2011, over one hundred journalists have been murdered or killed in crossfire and dangerous assignments.
 This year, already two journalists and one media assistant died in the bloody field.
 In Afghanistan, this Monday was one of the deadliest for media agents.
 Nine journalists were killed in the Kabul’s bombings, while one BBC journalist died in a separate incident in Khost.
 Worldwide data shows that, since January, twenty-four journalists were killed and 176 are imprisoned.